Pos1t1veGuy/PyROXY/README.md

-# 🔐 SOCKS5 Proxy with Custom Encryption
+# 🔐 PyROXY: SOCKS5 Proxy with Custom Encryption

 There is a client and a server with interfaces for working in code and for retransmitting system traffic through proxy clients (like Proxifier).